 No forward models are used in the FCDR processing, however, the development of the intercalibration offsets required radiative transfer calculations to account for differences in EIA between sensors.
-The models used included the atmospheric absorption model of Rosenkranz (1998), and for ocean surface emissivity, the specular emissivity model based on Deblonde and English (2001) and a rough sea surface model based on Kohn (1995) and Wilheit (1979a,b).
-More details regarding the implementation of these models are provided in Elsaesser and Kummerow (2008).
-Only the derived offsets and other coefficients used in the intercalibration and some of the corrections are used in the algorithm.
+The models used include MonoRTM version 5.3 developed by AER (Clough et al. 2005) for the atmospheric absorption model and the model by

+Meisner and Wentz (2012) for ocean emissivities.
+These models are only used to derive the roll and pitch offsets, the coefficients used in the intercalibration and some of the other corrections.